 The proposal budget is the financial plan of action that reflects the costs required to perform the proposed work statement.
 The following information has been prepared to help you develop your budget plan.
-See our Budgeting and Costing Guide for current information on fringe benefits, graduate stipends, Facilities and Administration rates (Indirect Costs) and other budgetary matters.
+See our Budgeting and Costing Guide for current information on fringe benefits, graduate stipends, Facilities and Administration (F&A) rates (Indirect Costs) and other budgetary matters.

 It is important to demonstrate that the budget proposed is reasonable.
 A budget justification should be submitted in order to allow each budget item to be explained relative to the proposed research.
 The specifics of the sponsoring agency’s budgetary guidelines should be followed carefully.
 Budgets should be prepared for the entire proposed project.
 Both direct and F & A costs should be identified in the budget.
 The following categories are generally included in the preparation of a proposal budget.